pgorod/pgorod.github.io/_posts/2017-4-20-Concepts-Docs-Attach-Notes.md

 ---
 layout: post
-title: SuiteCRM Concepts Explained: Documents, Notes, Attachments
+title: 'SuiteCRM Concepts Explained: Documents, Notes, Attachments'
 ---

 These SuiteCRM concepts seem to mix and overlap in unexpected manners, causing some initial confusion.
 This guide will help you sort everything out.